noshbar/SDGG/README.md

 Running:
 1. Run `python scripts\sdgg.py`
-    * optionally pass `-p true` to generate images in parallel (slight time saving)
+    * optionally pass `-p true` to generate images in parallel (slight time saving, more VRAM usage)
-        * AND optionally pass `-bs 1` to only generate 1/2/3 image(s) at the same time, if you're having memory issues with parallel
 2. Wait for it to load and show a message like `Running on local URL:  http://127.0.0.1:7860/`
 3. Browse to that address in your browser and start generating!

-### Side note

-I initially cloned [this fork](https://github.com/lstein/stable-diffusion) repo because it had `dream.py` in it, an interactive console application that I thought was neat.
-However, it has progressed quickly itself, too, meaning updating that fork breaks this repo.

-It now has a bunch of nice features, like being able to post-process faces to add more detail, and even has a web interface of its own.

-So only `sdgg.py` was done by me, I got the other scripts from that fork.
-It was only a stopgap anyway though, and I'd like to do away with any dependencies other than the official Stable Diffusion repo... eventually.

 ### Features